Bayard Taylor: Life and work

 Taylor's novel Joseph and His Friend: A Story of Pennsylvania (1870), first serialized in The Atlantic, was described as a story of young man in rural Pennsylvania and "the troubles which arise from the want of a broader education and higher culture."
 The story is believed to be based on the poets Fitz-Greene Halleck and Joseph Rodman Drake, and since the late 20th century has been called America's first gay novel.
+(A revealing letter of 1847 survives from Taylor to the twenty-three-year-old Edward Paxson, later Chief Justice of the Pennsylvania Supreme Court, in which he writes: 'Dear Paxson: Your interesting and astonishing epistle was received a little while ago...Now, that you yourself wear the fetters matrimonial, you are not going to dream me into them so easily.')
 Taylor spoke at the dedication of a monument to Halleck in his native town, Guilford, Connecticut.
 He said that in establishing this monument to an American poet "we symbolize the intellectual growth of the American people....
 The life of the poet who sleeps here represents the long period of transition between the appearance of American poetry and the creation of an appreciative and sympathetic audience for it."

 Taylor imitated and parodied the writings of various poets in Diversions of the Echo Club (London, 1873; Boston, 1876).
 In 1874 Taylor traveled to Iceland to report for the Tribune on the one thousandth anniversary of the first European settlement there.